weaties/blog/letters-to-mom/2024-01-29-Battery-refresh-in-the-van-done-jazz-alley.md

 Hey Mom!
 How are things?

-Things are good here - just a quick note to say hi!
+Things are good here.
+This is just a quick note to say hi!
 This weekend, I finished a big project on the van.
 The entire “house battery” system is complete now.
 During our road trip between Christmas and New Year's, we realized that the batteries on the van were not up to the task, as they could not keep the heater running all night.
-So, the second morning of the trip, I got on the internet and bought the new battery that I had been looking at and chatting with Eric about.
+So, the second morning of the trip, I got on the internet and bought the new battery I had been looking at and chatting about with Eric.
 And that started the journey.
-When we got home from the trip, the new battery was at the house.
+The new battery was at the house when we got home from the trip.
 I have written about this before, but the summary was that I spent a weekend removing the old batteries from under the rig and installing the new battery.